neondatabase/neon/docs/rfcs/025-generation-numbers.md

 list and let orphan object cleanup handle the objects (see below), or they may reconcile the deletion objects with latest metadata to ensure all victim objects are really not referenced by latest metadata.

+### WAL trim changes

+The WAL may be trimmed by the safekeepers in response to feedback from the pageserver -- data that has been ingested into S3 can be safely dropped by the safekeepers.
+At present, safekeepers retain a perpetual copy of the write log in S3, so we don't risk data loss from a bad trim, but this RFC accounts for the future state where safekeepers only retain WAL content up til the point that it has been ingested by pageservers.

+We may solve for safety issues here in the same way as for deletions: before indicating to safekeepers that they may trim up to a particular LSN, pageservers should communicate with the control plane to confirm that their node generation is current.
+This guarantees that any future generation will be starting from the last metadata that this generation wrote out, i.e. the S3 state which contains all the data from the WAL up to the proposed trim point.

+The pageservers indicate what to trim by the `remote_consistent_lsn` field in messages to the safekeeper.
+The pageservers will change to only advertise the true remote_consistent_lsn after they have periodically checked the validity of their generation: this will slightly delay WAL trimming by whatever period we decide to make that control plane check-in.

 ### Housekeeping: Cleaning up orphan objects